gmontoya50/laravel7-sqlserver-docker/README.md

 ### PHP service

 The `app` service will build an image called `laravel-image`, based on the `Dockerfile` previously created.
-The container defined by this service will run a php-fpm server to parse PHP code and send the results back to the nginx service, which will be running on a separate container.
+The container defined by this service will run a namoshek/php-mssql:7.4-fpm server to parse PHP code and send the results back to the nginx service, which will be running on a separate container.
 The mysql service defines a container running a MySQL 5.7 server.
 All these services will share a bridge network named `app-network`.

 The application files will be synchronized on both the `app` and the `nginx` services via bind mounts.
 Bind mounts are useful in development environments because they allow for a performant two-way sync between host machine and containers.